 What major/career path do you plan on pursuing and how did you select that path?

-I am currently a sophomore at UMD pursuing a degree in general biology within the pre-med track.
-I ended up choosing this pathway as a mid point between both my personal interests and academic interests.
-I loved the biological courses offered at my high school, yet at the same time enjoyed tutoring the younger kids at my local elementary school.
+I am going to be a junior this upcoming fall of 2022.
+I am currently pursuing a degree in biology while taking pre-med complementary courses.
+I chose this path because it combines both my personal and academic interests.
+I loved the biology classes offered at my high school, yet at the same time, I enjoyed tutoring the younger kids at my local elementary school.
 Eventually, I came to the realization that perhaps a pediatric career might be something I was interested in.